rach-id/Alfa-to-Solidity-translator-in-Cpp-using-Antlr4/README.md

 Ideas of improvements :
-	- Using unbuffered Character and Token streams
+	- Using unbuffered Character and Token streams,
-	- Maximising parser speed
+	- Maximising parser speed.
 Check the antlr4 reference book : "The Definitive ANTLR4 Reference" second edition, page 243 - 246 .